 IBM SPSS Modeler Server creates temporary files with read, write, and execute permissions for everyone.
 You can override this default by editing the UMASK setting in the startup script, either in modelersrv.sh, rc.modeler, or in both.
-(For more information, see "Editing Scripts" above.)
+(For more information, see "Editing Scripts" on page 72 above.)
 We recommend 077 as the most restrictive UMASK setting to use.
 Settings that are more restrictive could cause permissions problems for IBM SPSS Modeler Server.

-IBM SPSS Modeler Server and the Data Access Pack
+IBM SPSS Modeler Server and the data access pack

 If you want to use the ODBC drivers with IBM SPSS Modeler Server, the ODBC environment must be configured by odbc.sh when the IBM SPSS Modeler Server process starts.
 You do this by editing the appropriate IBM SPSS Modeler start up script, either in modelersrv.sh, rc.modeler, or in both.
-(See "Editing Scripts" for more information.)
+(See "Editing Scripts" on page 72 for more information.)